ArchiveTeam/grab-site/README.md

 Install on macOS
 ---
+Please note macOS is currently affected by [issue #157](https://github.com/ArchiveTeam/grab-site/issues/157), help with a fix would be appreciated.

 On OS X 10.10 - macOS 10.13:

 1. Run `locale` in your terminal.
 If the output includes "UTF-8", you